libellux/Libellux-Up-and-Running/docs/mmonit/README.md

 <img class="zoom-custom-imgs" :src="('/img/mmonit/slack_alert.png')" alt="mmonit slack alert">

-If you do not use M/Monit you can also configure the individual Monit instance to create Slack notifications.
+If you do not use M/Monit you can also configure the individual Monit instance to add Slack notifications.
 Read more at [Tideslash Wiki](https://mmonit.com/wiki/MMonit/SlackNotification).

 ## Upgrading